gramener/uifactory/README.md

 # UIFactory

-UIFactory is a simple HTML component library.
+UIFactory is a small easy-to-learn HTML component library.

-- **It's small**. <1.5KB minified, gzipped.
+- **It's small**.
+2 KB minified, gzipped.
-- **Nothing new to learn**.
+- **There's nothing new to learn**.
 No shadow DOM.
 No virtual DOM.
 Just regular HTML, CSS and JS.

 ## Installation